NathanielSlw/ldapviewer/README.md

 - **Filtering**
   - **UAC filtering**: Filter users by UserAccountControl flags with one click.
   - **LDAP Attribute-based filtering**: Filter entries by LDAP attributes (e.g., has SPN, msDS-AllowedToDelegateTo, has Description)
-  - **General filtering**: Default/non-default, recently created, inactive, never logged in
+  - **General filtering**: Default/non-default objects, recently created, inactive, never logged in
 - **CSV export**: Export the current table view to CSV.
 - **Object tagging**: Right-click on any object to mark it as owned or high value target.